balvisio/CAFA-Toolset/README.md

 This tool integrates protein annoations from multiple sources.
 Currently, it supports uniprot-swissProt and uniprot-GOA file format.
 Here is the command to run this tool:

 python Mergedb -input1 uniprot-swissProt-annoation-at-t0 -input2 uniprot-GOA-annotation-at-time-t0 -organism taxon-id

 One specific example run with input1 file uniprot_sprot.dat.38, input2 file gene_association.goa_ref_yeast.38, and taxon id 559292
 for Saccharomyces Cerevisiae:

 ##### python Mergedb -I1=uniprot_sprot.dat.38 -I2=gene_association.goa_ref_yeast.38 -G 559292

 This command will extract the annotations for taxon id 559292 from the uniprot-swissProt file and append them at the end of the uniprot-GOA file, considering only the entries that are not already in the latter file.
-It will create a combined file: gene_association.goa_ref_yeast.38+sprot.38.1
+It will create a combined file: gene_association.goa_ref_yeast.38+sprot.38.1 whose file format would be the same as the uniprot-GOA format.

 Multiple run of this program with the same input file versions will create subsequent versions of the output file where the file name will end with subsequent version number, such as 2, 3, 4, etc.

 ### Benchmark Creation
 This tool will create benchmark files from two input annotation files in uniprot-GOA file format at time points t1 and t2, respectively.